10 Ways to Raise A Non-Racist, Tolerant Child

 In a larger family, have each twosome report their findings back to the family.
 From then on, any time your child points out how she is different from someone, you might say.
 “Yes, there are lots of ways you are different from other people.
 Now let’s try to think of ways you are the same.”

-Kids are naturally curious, so you should expect questions about differences.
-Asking questions is one way for them to sort out how they are different or the same from others as well as to learn to feel comfortable with those differences.
+Kids are naturally curious, so you should expect questions.
+Asking them is one way for them to sort out how they are different or the same from others as well as to learn to feel comfortable with those differences.

-Hatred, bigotry, prejudice, and intolerance can be learned, but so too can sensitivity, understanding, empathy, and tolerance.
-Although it’s certainly never too late to begin, the sooner we start, the better the chance we have of preventing insidious, intolerant attitudes and behaviors from taking hold.
+Just as hatred, bigotry, prejudice, and intolerance are learned, so too are sensitivity, understanding, empathy, and acceptance.
+The sooner we start our lessons, the better the chance we have of preventing small-minded attitudes and behaviors from taking hold-and inspiring children to live more harmoniously in this global world.

 Dr. Michele Borba, Parenting Expert